csound-flossmanual/csound-floss/book/12-g-csound-and-html.md

 JavaScript interface, including, at least in some front ends, the ability for Csound to appear as a Node in a Web Audio graph (this already is possible in the Emscripten built of Csound).

-Also in the future, the JavaScript methods of Csound in Emscripten will be harmonized with these methods.

-Also in the future, there will be a native Node extension for the NW.js HTML5 desktop application framework, providing the same JavaScript interface to Csound.

 Installation